pierwill/ssn2018aarhus/aarhus.rst

 .. note::

    This document shows a different kind of predestination.
 It’s from the Wisonsin Department of Corrections and shows an algorithmic process for PAROLE based on a PROPRIETARY SYSTEM by a private contractor.

+   “Offender Life Cycle” even suggests a Godlike view of and power over one’s entire life.

 ----